-He has also been involved as part of a legal team in complex, high-value construction disputes including a £37million dispute involving the construction of a petrochemical plant; and as part of a team in a ‘private finance initiative’ dispute (Portsmouth City Council v Ensign B.L.R.
+He has also been involved as part of a legal team in complex, high-value construction disputes including a £37million dispute involving the construction of a petrochemical plant; and as part of teams in a ‘private finance initiative’ various PFI disputes (e.g. Portsmouth City Council v Ensign B.L.R.
 675).

-Matthew is also a TECBAR-accredited Adjudicator and is regularly appointed to determine a variety of disputes.
-He is also a contributing author on the online Lexis legal database in respect of construction and adjudication and co-editor of the Architects’ Legal Handbook.
+Matthew is an adjudicator and is accredited by TECBAR and UK Adjudicators and is regularly appointed to determine a variety of disputes.
+He is co-editor of the Architects’ Legal Handbook and author of the chapter on Adjudication, and has also been a contributing author on the online Lexis legal database in respect of construction and adjudication.

 S&T(UK) Limited v Grove Developments Limited EWCA Civ 2448, the leading case concerning ‘valuation’ adjudications for interim payments and the requirements for Payment/Pay Less and Liquidated Damages notices.